-- Our three samples from strata of the Blue Mesa Member yield a large proportion of Triassic - zircon grains (Figures 7 and 8) that were derived from the active Cordilleran magmatic arc to - 528 the west (Fig. 12), and a small proportion of pre-240 Ma grains that were shed from local - basement rocks and the Ouachita and/or Appalachian orogens (Fig. 8).
-Statistical analysis - confirms that the Triassic ages in all these samples are quite similar (Fig. 9A), whereas the age - distributions of >240 Ma grains in the three samples are more variable (Fig. 9C; DR Table 4).
+- Our three samples from strata of the Blue Mesa Member yield a large proportion of Triassic - zircon grains (Figures 7 and 8) that were derived from the active Cordilleran magmatic arc to - the west (Fig. 12), and a small proportion of pre-240 Ma grains that were shed from local - basement rocks and the Ouachita and/or Appalachian orogens (Fig. 8).
+Statistical analysis - 526 confirms that the Triassic ages in all these samples are quite similar (Fig. 9A), whereas the age - distributions of >240 Ma grains in the three samples are more variable (Fig. 9C; DR Table 4).

-532 7.6 Lower Sonsela member
+528 7.6 Lower Sonsela member

-- 533 The lower six samples from the Sonsela Member yield a large proportion of Triassic grains - derived from the Cordilleran magmatic arc, and fewer ages derived from local basement rocks - and Ouachita/Gondwana sources (Figures 7 and 8).
-Distinctive among the older grains is a - 536 significant proportion of ~1.44 Ga grains that most likely may have been incorporated during - 537 transport from the Ouachita orogenic highlands, or may signal increased input from the - Ancestral Mogollon highlands to the southwest (Marsh et al., 2019) (Fig. 12).
-MDS analysis - 539 demonstrates that the <240 Ma and >240 Ma ages in these samples are quite similar, with the - only significant difference being the larger number of ~1.1 Ga grains in sample 243-3 (Figures 7 - 541 and 9C).
+- 529 The lower six samples from the Sonsela Member yield a large proportion of Triassic grains - derived from the Cordilleran magmatic arc, and fewer ages derived from local basement rocks - and Ouachita/Gondwana sources (Figures 7 and 8).
+Distinctive among the older grains is a - 532 significant proportion of ~1.44 Ga grains that most likely signal increased input from the - Ancestral Mogollon highlands to the southwest (Marsh et al., 2019) (Fig. 12).
+MDS analysis - demonstrates that the <240 Ma and >240 Ma ages in these samples are quite similar, with the - only significant difference being the larger number of ~1.1 Ga grains in sample 243-3 (Figures 7 - 536 and 9C).